cengique/lectures-prog-data-analysis/content/chapter-python-basics/_index.md

 ### Practice functions

-Write Python code online or in your own IDE.
-Work in teams, one person can submit the code:
+Work in teams, but only one person should submit.
+Write Python code online or in your own IDE to:

-Instructions:
-- List everyone's names at the top in a comment.
+- List everyone's names at the top in a comment
-- Add a new function that prints out a salutation message
+- Add a function that prints out a salutation message
-- Then create a list and a for loop that prints out each element.
+- Create a list and a for loop that prints out each element
-- Add some logic with an if-statement to behave differently for some elements of the list.
+- Add an if-statement that behaves differently for some elements of the list

 Add two more functions around a theme of your choice and make sure to use:
-- docstrings: show usage
+- **docstrings**: show usage
-- f-strings: print or return
+- **f-strings**: print or return
-- lambda functions: show a use example
+- **lambda functions**: show a use example
-- default function parameters: show usage for provided vs missing parameters
+- **default function parameters**: show usage for provided vs missing parameters

 Make it interesting!